Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 4. The Witcher 3: Wild Hunt

-It’s a story-heavy action RPG developed by CD Project Red, who rose to prominence with Witcher 1.
+It’s a story-heavy, action RPG developed by CD Project Red, who rose to fame with The Witcher 1.
 Since then, this series has come a long way as they have improved almost everything holding this series back.
-The Witcher 3 brings an end to the story of Geralt of Rivia, a witcher who takes care of monster problems for money.
+The Witcher 3 is the end of Geralt of Rivia's story, a Witcher who takes care of monster problems for money.

 It might sound like a game stuffed with kill-and-fetch quests.
 However, the game is surprisingly deep, brimming with branching storylines.
-You should experience everything first hand as this epic saga comes to an end.
+You should experience everything in this saga firsthand.

 I am a little biased towards this game, and for a good reason.
-Remember when Monster Hunter World released only on consoles and the PC crowd didn’t even have a definite release window?
+Remember when Monster Hunter World was only released on consoles and the PC crowd didn’t even get a definite release window?
 This free-to-play game was kind of a consolation prize for a lot of PC players, including me.

-I didn’t expect much going in.
-To my surprise, it actually turned out to be an addicting experience.
+I didn’t expect much going into this.
+To my surprise, it actually turned out to be a very addicting game.
 The vast scale of this game can be intimidating, even to the most hardcore Monster Hunter fans.
 All the exploration and rewards aside, most of the players are only looking to have fun out there.
-The tutorial is minimalistic here, which means you’ll have to figure out most of the stuff on your own.
+The tutorial is minimalistic, which means that you’ll have to figure out most things on your own.
 Within five minutes of booting this game up, you’ll be dumped into a huge world with the freedom to go pretty much everywhere.
 The sense of awe reminded me of Skyrim, where you can do anything you like after the prologue.
 Those who like a good challenge will have a good time here.
-Enjoy this Monster Hunter-lite experience!
+Enjoy this Monster Hunter-esque experience!

-Now that Monster Hunter World is available on PC, I don’t go back as often to this MMO, but I am not abandoning it.
+Now that Monster Hunter World is available on PC, I don’t go back to this MMO as often, but I am not abandoning it.
 It might not be as dazzling, but it certainly knows how to hook players instantly.